Information for Fund Managers

 - In conducting its research, Albourne does not wish to receive any Material Non-Public Information from any person (including, but not limited to, any fund, manager or advisor).
 Please do not provide Albourne with Material Non-Public Information concerning your firm or fund or any of its investments unless expressly asked by Albourne to do so.

 - We contact service providers, including fund administrators, prime brokers, auditors and lawyers, to confirm these service providers’ involvement with the manager and/or the fund.
 We also obtain character and professional references for key individuals involved with the fund.
 These references may or may not have been provided to us by the manager.
-We undertake educational and professional qualification verifications of key individuals at a fund, and where required, Albourne will obtain necessary release forms in advance.
-We may engage a background check provider to conduct more detailed checks covering items such as employment verification and litigation records not in the public domain.
+We also undertake educational and professional qualification verifications of key individuals at a fund and may also engage a background check provider to conduct more detailed checks covering items such as litigation records not in the public domain.
 If we do, the background check provider may contact the individuals subject to those checks directly to obtain further information and to secure any necessary consent, if required.
-Information from these checks and enquiries may be included in the reports we provide to our clients.
+Information from these checks and enquiries may be included in the reports we provide to our clients and selected prospective clients.

 - We capture fundraising information such as closing dates and relevant fund sizes.